WDJ-PATH/PentagonWaterConsultants/README.md

 1. Register account
 2. Search users and their tests
+    1. Fuzzy Search - (User doesn't need to know the exact spelling of the customer name.
+This search produces result by checking similarity between words.) | New Feature :gift_heart:
 3. Add new tests
 4. Update test details
 5. Ban a user